Discover the Healing Benefits of Weighted Therapy!

-I've been working on Gentleweight for several months now, so I know a thing or two about Weighted Blankets...
+I've been working on this site for ages now, so I know a thing or two about Weighted Blankets...!

 As adults, we are constantly bombarded with stress, as our world becomes more hectic and our days end up filled with work, errands, and all sorts of responsibilities.